-Other brands of clear aligner and Invisalign alternative such as ClearPath and Eon are also available.
+There are other brands of clear aligners available as well, such as ClearPath and Eon.
 Each manufacturer has its own unique selling points.
-ClearPath, for example, does not use any attachments while Eon claims to use a stronger, more stain-resistant material than many of its competitors
+ClearPath, for example, does not use any attachments while Eon claims to use a stronger, more stain-resistant material than many of its competitors.

 Some orthodontists offer more than one brand of invisible brace, so you can ask which one they recommend for your treatment, and why.
 It’s worth noting that some Invisalign reviews suggest people experience greater comfort from this brand because of the material and the way it fits around their gums.